mercedes-benz/DnA/docs/Install.md

 docker-compose -f docker-compose-local-basic.yml up
 ```

 Wait for a **2 minutes** and then open the website by going to http://localhost:8080 in your browser.
 If you made any changes on source files add `--build --force-recreate` args to docker-compose command.
-If you face any issue with docker-compose, please refer [FAQ](./FAQ.md)
+If you face any issue with docker-compose,refer [FAQ](./FAQ.md)

 To stop the application